This post may contain affiliate links. As an Amazon Influencer, I earn from qualifying purchases.

 To sear the beef cubes, blot them dry and then place them in the pan heated over medium-high heat.
 Cook each cube for 1-3 minutes on each side or until they brown and have a slightly crispy crust.

-A critical ingredient in Crock-Pot Beef Bourguignon is good red wine.
+A critical ingredient in this dish is good red wine.
 First, never cook with anything that you wouldn't drink!
 The bottles you find on the grocery aisle have lots of added salt.
 Yuck!

 Instead, buy one of these red wines: